-Chapter Two concludes with highlighting the contrast between the position of the EU and China on ISDS as contributing to the uncertainty on the significance of ISDS in the EU-China CAI.
+Chapter Two concludes with highlighting the contrast between the position of the EU and China on ISDS as contributing to the uncertainty on the significance of ISDS in the

+EU-China CAI.
 The conclusion in Chapter Two is that whether ISDS is significant should be left to the views of respective states.

-2. Does the EU propose ISDS changes relevant to the New World Order?
+2. What changes does the EU propose regarding ISDS in the context of the New World Order?